Hunting and Fishing in Argentina

 Cordoba has also been considered Argentina´s technological center.
-The spaceport (Centro Espacial Teofilo Tabanera) is located in the nearby town of Falda del Carmen, where satellites are also being constructed and operated.
+The spaceport (Centro Espacial Teofilo Tabanera in Spanish) is located in the nearby town of Falda del Carmen, where satellites are also being constructed and operated.
 Likewise, there has been sharp growth in the software and electronic industries.

 Buenos Aires is considered one of the most cosmopolitan cities in Latin America.
 From the architecture to the sidewalk cafes, the European influences are apparent – from Spain to Italy and France.
 With its countless museums, art galleries and theaters, Buenos Aires is a thriving cultural center of Argentina.
 We are happy to recommend an English-speaking guide who can organize a city tour, ensuring that you have the opportunity to view important landmarks and take advantage of your time in Buenos Aires.

-Because Argentina devalued its currency in 2002, there has never been a better time to shop in Buenos Aires.
+Since Argentina devalued its currency in 2002, there has never been a better time to shop in Buenos Aires.
 Wine, antiques, leather and silver are all specialties of Argentina and make great gifts.
-Florida Street and the neighborhoods of Recoleta and Palermo Viejo house the best shopping in the city.
+Florida Street and the neighborhoods of Recoleta and Palermo Soho offer the best shopping in the city.

 Feed your soul

-Argentina is best known for its steaks so make sure to enjoy the lomo at one of the city´s top steak restaurants including Cabana Las Lilas, Mirasol or Happenings.
+Argentina is best known for its steaks so make sure to enjoy the lomo at one of the city´s top steak restaurants including Cabana Las Lilas, Fervor or Sottovoce.

 With 40% of the population being of Italian descent, another recommendation for dining in Buenos Aires is one of the many delicious Italian restaurants.
-In our opinion, Piegaria is the best in town.
+In our opinion, Piegari is the best in town.

 It takes two to Tango!

 Tango was born in the barrios of Buenos Aires around 1880 and has remained an identifiable part of Argentinean culture ever since.
 After becoming popular in the dance halls of Buenos Aires in the 1920s, it exploded onto the scene with the help of Carlos Gardel, a local Tango legend.
-One of the city´s best dinner shows is Red Tango at the Faena Hotel.
+One of the city´s best dinner shows is Rojo Tango, at the Faena Hotel.

 More about Cordoba, Argentina

-One of Cordoba, Argentina´s most important monuments it the Jesuit Cathedral that stands near the popular Plaza San Martin square.
+One of Cordoba’s most important monuments it the Jesuit Cathedral that stands near the popular Plaza San Martin square.
 Each ornament inside the cathedral is made of gold and the roof showcases various images from the Bible.
 The Cabildo, which is just near the church, is another important monument that pays tribute to Cordoba´s rich history.

 Music and Festivals

 After a long day of dove hunting in Argentina, take time out to enjoy some of the vibrant music that Cordoba has to offer.
 One of the most popular types of music in the city is known as “cuarteto,” which is dominant in the clubs and parties throughout Cordoba.
-There are also singers and bands who specialize in cuarteto music, including Carlos Mona Jimenez, Rodrigo, and Jean Carlos.
-Even though cuarteto is the most popular style of music in Cordoba, the city also is known for its eclectic blend of classical, jazz, rock, pop, and electronic.
+There are also singers and bands that specialize in cuarteto music, including Carlos “La Mona” Jimenez, and Jean Carlos.
+Even though “Cuarteto” is the most popular style of music in Cordoba, the city also is known for its eclectic blend of classical, jazz, rock, pop, and electronic.

-When it comes time to plan your next Argentina dove hunting trip, don´t forget to check and see what festivals may be in town while you´re there.
+When the time comes to plan your next Argentina dove hunting trip, don´t forget to check and see what festivals may be in town while you´re there.
 The popular Carnaval festival takes place in February, while Friend Day is celebrated during the middle of July.
 Another popular festival is known as Spring Day and is actually held in late September.
-Activities during these festivals include concerts, dancing, and visiting the nearby Villa Carlos Paz.
+Activities during these festivals include concerts, dancing, and visiting the nearby Villa Carlos Paz village.
 Dove hunters who visit Argentina should also make sure to check out some of the many historic theaters that are sprinkled throughout the city of Cordoba.